 1. Consult the catalog and schedule of classes available at the institution you are interested in attending.*

-2. Complete the Cross Registration Permit, securing the necessary signatures in the order requested on the form.** Obtaining signatures out of order may delay processing or result in being charged for the course at the host school.
+2. Complete the Cross Registration Permit PDF, securing the necessary signatures in the order requested on the form.** Obtaining signatures out of order may delay processing or result in being charged for the course at the host school.

 3. Present your completed permit to your host school registrar no later than the end of the first week of classes at the host school.